krasimir/absurd/README.md

 ### Importing

 Of course you can't put everything in a single file.
-That's why there is a *.import* method:
+That's why there is *.import* method:

 	/css/index.js